Lise Payette: Life and career

 Payette was born in Verdun, Quebec, the daughter of Fernand Ouimet, a bus driver, and Cécile Chartier.
 She was educated in Montreal, Quebec.
 She started a career in journalism at a radio station in Trois-Rivières in 1954.
-She held various jobs, including editor of the weekly Frontier Rouyn-Noranda, host of the show La Femme dans le monde (The Woman in the world) at CKRN and secretary and public relations officer for the United Steelworkers of America.
-While living in Paris she wrote for Petit Journal at the Patrie, in New Journal and Châtelaine magazine.
+She held various jobs, including editor of the weekly Frontier Rouyn-Noranda, host of the show La Femme dans le monde (The Woman in the World) at CKRN and secretary and public relations officer for the United Steelworkers of America.
+While living in Paris she wrote for Petit Journal at the Patrie, for New Journal, and for Châtelaine magazine.

 Payette returned to Montreal where she worked on the television program Interdit aux hommes ("prohibited to men") for Radio-Canada.
 From 1965 to 1972, Payette worked on a series of animated television programs for the French and English networks of the CBC.
-From 1972 to 1975, Payette was the host of the TV series "Appelez moi Lise" (Call Me Lise) and "Lise Lib."
+From 1972-75, Payette was the host of the TV series Appelez moi Lise" (Call Me Lise) and Lise Lib.
 Payette was appointed President of the Quebec National Holidays Committee in 1975.